JRRS1982/Bank_Tech_Test/PracticeTwo/README.md

 so that i can check that the bank hasn't stolen my money itself.

 As a person with money,
-I want to be able to withdral from the account i have save into, so that i can spend my hard earnt money.
+I want to be able to withdral from the account i have saved into, so that i can spend my hard earnt money.

+As a person with money,
+I want to see the balance of my account after each transaction, so that i am aware of my current balance.

 AT COMPLETION: PROGRESS OF SOLVING THE USER STORIES, HOW FAR DID I GET IN SOLVING THEM?